ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/FAQ.rst

    task_make_sfc_climo:
       SFC_CLIMO_DIR: /path/to/directory/containing/surface/climatology/files

-All three sets of files *may* be placed in the same directory location (and would therefore have the same path).
+All three sets of files *may* be placed in the same directory location (and would therefore have the same path), but they can also reside in different directories and use different paths.

 .. _RestartTask: